Governor Harry W. Nice Memorial Bridge: Construction of replacement bridge

 and the U.S. Route 301 Waldorf Area Transportation Improvements Project.

 On November 21, 2013, Governor Martin O’Malley announced that the MDTA Board has approved an additional $50 million in its final six-year capital program (FY 2014 – FY 2019) to fund initial design and right-of-way acquisition for the project to replace the Governor Harry W. Nice Memorial Bridge (US 301), which connects Charles County, Maryland and King George County, Virginia, across the Potomac River.
 The planning phase of the project was completed in fall 2012.
 The selected alternative consists of a new four-lane bridge built parallel to, and north of, the existing bridge, which would be removed upon completion of the new bridge.
 Opposition to a new bridge from Governor Larry Hogan had prevented construction from being scheduled.

 However, on November 21, 2016, the Maryland Transportation Authority Board voted unanimously to build a new, 4-lane bridge just north of the current structure.
 Construction began in July 2020.
 A ribbon-cutting ceremony for the new bridge was held on October 12, 2022, with Governor Hogan in attendance, while the bridge opened to traffic the following day.
 The approved bridge design has several design alterations which shave more than $200 million from the originally projected price of around $1 billion, allowing Governor Hogan to shift his support in favor of the bridge.
 One of the major redesign choices was the removal of the multi-use path for pedestrians and bicycles, citing low projected usage; in its stead, Will Pines, chief engineer of the MDTA, states that the bridge will be open for cyclists to share the lane with motor vehicles, similar to the present arrangement on the Thomas J. Hatem Bridge on US 40.
-The old bridge is planned to be demolished and converted into an artificial reef that can provide new shelter for marine life in the river.
+Demolition of the old bridge began on March 21, 2023.
+Materials from the demolition will be used to create an artificial reef that can provide new shelter for marine life in the river.